Litha and Summer Solstice Organic Cotton Handkerchief

 The border for many of my designs illustrates trees chosen for their associations with old customs and beliefs.
 They are Elder, Oak, Ivy and Holly.
 I have also included some of the phases of the moon.

-This handkerchief is sewn by me in my small cottage on the Northamptonshire and Leicestershire border.
+This handkerchief is sewn by me in Wales.
 The image is printed in the UK onto an untreated cotton fabric certified as 100% organic.
 The approximate size for each handkerchief is 320 mm x 320 mm.

 Every handkerchief is sent out with the explanation of where the inspiration came from and with full care instructions.